16 ways to refresh old, stale and soggy food

 Luckily, it's easy to eat them as normal.
 Just cut off the bruised parts.
 Remember you can also use mushy fruit for making puddings, sauces and jam.

-Put the cake in the microwave for 20 seconds and it'll be as good as new.
+If a cake's gone stale, put it in the microwave for 20 seconds and it'll be (almost) as good as new.
 This should work on other baked products such as doughnuts, too.

-Depending on the cake, you could prevent it from going stale by putting it in the fridge or the freezer.
+Depending on the cake, you might be able to prevent it from going stale by putting it in the fridge or the freezer.
 Check out other surprising foods you can freeze in our guide.

 If your milk is starting to develop lumps, it's worth throwing away.
-However, milk that's only just on the turn can still be used.
+However, milk that's only just on the turn can sometimes be used.

-If your milk is on the very edge of going sour and you don't fancy drinking it or using it on your precious cereal dinner, you can still use it in recipes.
+If your milk is on the very edge of going sour and you don't fancy drinking it or using it on your cereal, you might still be able to use it in recipes.

 These green vegetables tend to go a bit limp after a few days.

-You can revive floppy celery by chopping it into sticks and putting them in a jar or glass of cold water.
-The celery will absorb the water and become rigid again – magic!
+You can revive floppy celery by chopping it into sticks, which you then put in a jar or glass of cold water.
+The celery should absorb the water and become rigid again – magic!

-If you've left your sugar for so long that it's crystallised, put it in the microwave for 30 seconds to break it down again.
+If you've left your sugar for so long that it's crystallised, cover it with damp kitchen paper and put it in the microwave for around five to 10 seconds to break it down again.
 Easy!

-Just because the box says your eggs are expired, it's not necessarily true.
-While you shouldn't eat expired eggs, you can check whether they're still good to eat, even after the best-by date.
+Just because the box suggests your eggs are past their best, it's not necessarily true.
+While you shouldn't eat expired eggs, you can check whether they're still edible, even after the best-by date.

-To do this, simply pop your eggs in a glass of cold water.
-If they sink to the bottom and lay flat on one side, they should still be good to eat.
-If they float or stand up straight, you should throw them away.
+To do this, pop your eggs in a bowl of cold water.
+If they sink to the bottom and lay flat on one side, they should be okay to eat.
+However, if they float or stand up straight, this suggests you'll need to throw them away.

-Chocolate is almost always good to eat after its best-by date.
-Since chocolate doesn't contain any water, it's harder for bacteria to grow in it.
+Plain chocolate without fresh ingredients is usually fine to eat after its best-before date.
+This is because, when chocolate doesn't contain water, it's harder for bacteria to grow.

 Just make sure the chocolate doesn't show any other signs of spoilage (like mould).